JackHarperIMF/snackbar-menu/README.md

-# Smooth Toast Notifications for Web
+# Smooth Toast Notifications for Web | FSWD

 ## Topics Covered
 - **Snackbar**: This project holds a simple snackbar notifications with smooth animations and dynamic layouts.